goatshriek/wrapture/docs/examples/inheritance/README.md

 };
 ```

-Wrapping this simple error struct is straightforward, and we simply add a
+Wrapping this simple error struct is easy: we simply add a `parent` field
-`parent` field specifying the class to inherit from:
+specifying the class to inherit from.

 ```yaml
 classes: